-The Indenture applies to and governs BHP Billiton's Olympic Dam operations.
+The Indenture applies to and governs ODCs operations.
 The Indenture was ratified and approved, and its implementation by the State authorised, by the Ratification Act.
 The Indenture has been amended several times since it was originally signed in 1982.

 2.1.1.2 Ratification Act